The benefits of becoming a self-employed estate planner

 What about taxes?

-Setting yourself up as self-employed is actually fairly easy.
+Setting yourself up as self-employed estate planner is actually fairly easy.
 The first thing to do is to register as self-employed with HMRC; this makes you a sole trader.
 You only need to do this if you earn over £1,000 from self-employment within the tax year.

 Once this is done you will need to go through the following steps:

-• Register for self-assessment – this is to inform HMRC that you intend to send in your tax return form and are self-assessing your tax.
+- Register for self-assessment – this is to inform HMRC that you intend to send in your tax return form and are self-assessing your tax.

-• Trade under your own name or choose a business name – there are a few rules to do with naming conventions, they are detailed on the government’s self-employment guide.
+- Trade under your own name or choose a business name – there are a few rules to do with naming conventions, they are detailed on the government’s self-employment guide.

-• Keep records of expenses – when it comes time to fill in your tax return you need to account for every penny that went into your business.
+- Keep records of expenses – when it comes time to fill in your tax return you need to account for every penny that went into your business.

-• Self-assessment tax return – you can either do this yourself or employ the services of an accountant.
+- Self-assessment tax return – you can either do this yourself or employ the services of an accountant.

-• Pay income tax on your profits – ensure that you pay the correct amount of tax.
+- Pay income tax on your profits – ensure that you pay the correct amount of tax.
 For the self-employed this changes year by year and is based on the previous year’s income.

-• If your turnover is more than 90k you must register for VAT – this is because tax rules are different over a certain earning threshold.
+- If your turnover is more than 90k you must register for VAT – this is because tax rules are different over a certain earning threshold.

-It’s not an exhaustive list but will give you a good idea of the actions you need to perform to make sure your transition to self-employment goes off without a hitch.
+It’s not an exhaustive list, but will give you a good idea of the actions you need to perform to make sure your transition to self-employment goes off without a hitch.

-We’ve covered the nuts and bolts and the skills needed to become self-employed and the benefits of this, but that’s probably not enough to make you take the plunge.
+We’ve covered the nuts and bolts and the skills needed to become a self-employed estate planner and the benefits of this, but that’s probably not enough to make you take the plunge.
 It’s a big decision, and one you need to be sure is right for you, so what will it take to make you dive, head-first, into self-employment and true independence?

-So, how do you do it?
+So, how do you become a self employed estate planner?

 We have created one possibility for you, with CTT Group membership; a group of experts designed to support and develop will writers and estate planners.